luloy-org/.github/profile/README.md

 # Luloy org

 ### Information
-This is a github oraganization intended only for specific people to use and store files for school purposes.
+This is a github oraganization intended only for specific people to use and store files for school purposes only.
 Visit our development website here: [Luloyweb](https://luloy.netlify.app)